potcoin-repos/electrum-pot-server/HOWTO.md

 	$ make -f makefile.unix
 	$ strip potcoind
 	$ cp -a ~/build/potcoin/src/potcoind ~/bin/potcoind

+(note that if you during make get an error similar to: 'fatal error: miniupnpc/miniwidget.h: No such file' you *might* have luck issuing `apt-get install libminiupnpc-dev`)

 ### Step 4.
-Configure and start bitcoind
+Configure and start potcoind

 In order to allow Electrum to "talk" to `potcoind`, we need to set up a RPC username and password for `potcoind`.
-We will then start `potcoind` and wait for it to complete downloading the potchain (blockchain).
+We will then start `potcoind` and wait for it to complete downloading the blockchain.

     $ mkdir ~/.potcoin
     $ $EDITOR ~/.potcoin/potcoin.conf